 The following formula is a more complex one.
 In this example, the

 term fields on the Product Charge Definition object are used to identify the target charge definition.
-The field values are mapped from either the Account object or the Subscription object.
+The field values are mapped either from the Account object or from the Subscription object.

 lookup("market__c" = fieldLookup("account", "market__c"), "variant__c" = fieldLookup("subscription", "variant__c"), "soldToRegion__c" = fieldLookup("subscription", "soldToRegion__c"), "termType" = fieldLookup("subscription", "termType"), "termPeriodType" = fieldLookup("subscription", "initialTermPeriodType"), "term" = fieldLookup("subscription", "initialTerm"))